james-salafatinos/travelto-page/README.md

 # Travelto.page

-### Simple textshare, free and easy.
+## Simple textshare, free and easy.
 Share raw text data between humans and between computers.
 Inclusive of computer humans.

+## Features
+- Access via browser or
+- Authentication-less model *save*!
+Who wants to create an account?
+Not me... just copy the UUID and save it somewhere!
+- Authentication-less model *load*!
+Send the UUID of your trained model to your friends and have them load it!
+Great for memes.

+## Usage

-#### To find a page,
+### To find a page,

 - On a browser, go to: travelto.page/6054d9e0f05fd83ad8fe2afe
 - Or in access via Python